About Us

 The LEAD Group has provided the following services, nationally and internationally:

-• Telephone counselling for parents and carers of lead poisoned children.
+• Telephone advice for parents and carers of lead poisoned children.

 • Awareness raising about the problems of lead in lead mining, smelting, manufacturing and urban communities, especially inner-city areas.